nirantak/hue-api/docs/cli.md

 ### `hue light get`

-Get the state of a Hue Light
+Get the state of a Light

 **Usage**: